AlecAivazis/redux-responsive/README.md

 # Setup

-First, add the reducer somewhere in your reducer tree.
-It's just a reducer so you can put it wherever you want!
-For example, you could put it in your top level call to `combineReducers`.
+First, add the reducer to the root of your reducer tree (you can name it whatever you want).

 ```js
 // reducer.js